Special Educational Needs Policy

 • Learning support in place

-Though the list is available to all the staff there may be further confidential matters known only to the Principal.
+Though the list is available to all the staff there may be further confidential matters known only to the Lead teacher.

 The register also identifies other factors that are thought to be important issues in students’ academic or social progress.
 These included the following and are based on opinions formed through the open relationships that students have with staff, in particular with their tutors.